melashu/json_to_csv/README.md

 ````
 Then click `send` button

 > NB: Dont forget the objects must have `fname`, `lname`, `salary`, `company`, and `position` attributes as keys.
-Otherwise, the server will responed `Either the id is duplicted or invalid format,try /convert/previous to see previous data` but you can leave `id` attribute
+Otherwise, the server will responed `Either the id is duplicted or invalid format,try /convert/previous to see previous data` but you can leave `id` attribute.
+In addition to this, make sure the request format is JSON

 The response looks like